goFrendiAsgard/No-CMS/readme.rst

 Out of all, Neo-CMS also provide some common features:

-* Authentication & Authorization
-  By using group, privilege, and user management.
+* Authentication & Authorization by using group, privilege, and user management.
   Not like other CMS, there is no backend-frontend in Neo-CMS.
   You have freedom to choose how different groups of users can access pages and modules differently.
-* Change Theme
+* Change Theme.
   You can change the theme easily.
 * Install/Un-install Module
   You can install/un-install module easily.